-- Subscriber; - Subject explicitly specified therefore in Service (under this CP) contract; - Provider of this Service (CEO of I.CA or his deputy is the person authorized to request for the revocation of a certificate issued by I.CA, subscriber of the Certificate is informed by electronically signed e-mail sent to contact e-mail address indicated during enrollment process): - If the Certificate is issued on the basis of false data; - If CEO demonstrably establishes that the private key belonging to the public key specified in the Certificate has been compromised; - ☐ If CEO establishes that the Certificate is issued in spite of noncompliance with the requirements of trust services legislation; - □ If CEO demonstrably establishes that the Certificate was used contrary to the restrictions defined in 1.4.2;

-If the public key in the certificate application is the same as the public key in a certificate already issued.
+- Subscriber; - Subject explicitly specified therefore in the Service (under this CP) contract; - Provider of this Service (CEO of I.CA or his deputy is the person authorized to request for the revocation of a certificate issued by I.CA, subscriber of the Certificate is informed by electronically signed e-mail sent to contact e-mail address indicated during enrollment process): - □ If the Certificate is issued on the basis of false data; - □ If demonstrably establishes that the private key belonging to the public key specified in the Certificate has been compromised; - □ If demonstrably establishes that the Certificate was used contrary to the restrictions defined in 1.4.2; - □ If the public key in the certificate application is the same as the public key in a certificate already issued.

-Having filled a certificate revocation request, the subscriber must immediately stop using the Certificate along with the corresponding private key.
+Having filed a certificate revocation request, the subscriber must immediately stop using the Certificate along with the corresponding private key.